The Phone Call

 a national, a matter of national security.

-Bo wanted to prove her innocence, and she says she also wanted to help the police catch the people who had put her in this situation.
+Bo wanted to prove her innocence, and she said she also wanted to help the police catch the people who had put her in this situation.

 She had learned from Officer Tipula that the Thai consulate officer had been arrested, along with a U.S.